rkgttr/generator-rkgttr/README.md

 So in short, the first arguments is the base width of you grid unit, which will render as a percentage. e.g. `1` will be `100%`, `1/3` will be `33.3334%`, `0.5` will be `50%`.
 If you're on a mobile first approach, this will be the mobile width of your unit.
 If you're on a desktop first approach, this will be the desktop width of your unit.
 The other arguments are optional, they are mediaqueries and they define how your unit will react depending on several breakpoints.
 All the other arguments go by pair: the width of the unit, and the corresponding mediaquery. i.e.: width, mediaquery, width, mediaquery, ...
 You can have as many breakpoints as you want, and you can use SCSS variables that contain mediaqueries strings for more convenience.

+#### Tooltip module

+If you choose to include the tooltip system module, then you'll get some SCSS to create tooltips.
+In HTML, a text that has a tooltip on rollover will be written this way:

+    Text that contain a <span class="tooltip tooltip-top">tooltip</span>.

+You can align your tooltip differently by replacing the `tooltip-top` class by `tooltip-bottom`, `tooltip-left`, or `tooltip-right`.

 Remember when adding a file, you must also add it to `main.scss`.

 ### Using JavaScript